asynkron/gam-web/src/docs/Why GAM.md

 ---
 layout: docs.hbs
-title: Why Akka
+title: Why GAM
 ---
-# Why Akka?
+# Why GAM?

-## What features can the Akka.NET platform offer over the competition?
+## What features can the GAM platform offer over the competition?
-Akka.NET provides scalable, real-time transaction processing.
+GAM provides scalable, real-time transaction processing.

-Akka.NET is a unified runtime and programming model for:
+GAM is a unified runtime and programming model for:

 * Scale up (Concurrency)
 * Scale out (Remoting)